moveit/moveit/moveit_experimental/jog_arm/README.md

 In RViz, "plan and execute" a motion to a non-singular position (not all zero joint angles) that is not close to a joint limit.

+Switch to a compatible type of ros-control controller.
+It should be a JointGroupVelocityController or a JointGroupPositionController, not a trajectory controller like MoveIt usually requires.

 `rosservice call /controller_manager/switch_controller "start_controllers:`
 `- 'joint_group_position_controller'`
 `stop_controllers:`
 `- 'arm_controller'`
 `strictness: 2"`

+Launch the jog node.
+This example uses commands from a SpaceNavigator joystick-like device.

 `roslaunch jog_arm spacenav_cpp.launch`

+If you don't have a SpaceNavigor, send commands like this:

 `rostopic pub -r 100 /jog_arm_server/delta_jog_cmds geometry_msgs/TwistStamped "header: auto`
 `twist:`